Georgia Department of Transportation: Department management

 Georgia DOT is governed by a 14-member State Transportation Board that is elected by the Georgia General Assembly for a five-year term and is headed by a commissioner chosen from among the board members.
 The board's powers include designating which public roads are encompassed within the state highway system; approving long-range transportation plans; overseeing the administration of construction contracts; and authorizing lease agreements.
-Offices within the board, other than Commissioner, are Deputy Commissioner; Chief Engineer and Treasurer.
+Offices within the board, other than the Commissioner, are Deputy Commissioner; Chief Engineer and Treasurer.

 The Georgia Department of Transportation has several different divisions.
 They include: